John Babbacombe Lee – The truth

 Only the occasional visitor to this oppressive household must have lightened the mood very slightly.
 One of those who was acquainted with Miss Keyse was the young Newton Abbot solicitor, Reginald Gwynne Templer, the son of a well to do family from nearby Teingrace who had an estate at Stover.
 Indeed, the Templers, were just the sort of family who would bring a certain ‘class’ to the by now broke Emma Keyse.

 From what we can surmise, Mr. Templer, had his eyes set on John Lee’s stepsister, Elizabeth Harris, the lowly cook.
 So his visits to ‘The Glen’ weren’t of total misery.
 Templer was to die in December 1886 a few years after the murder from a long and drawn and illness known in Victorian times as ‘paralysis of the insane’ – known today as advanced syphilis.
 It was originally considered a psychiatric disorder when it was first scientifically identified around the nineteenth century, as the patient usually presented with psychotic symptoms of sudden and often dramatic onset.
 It is highly likely that he had already contracted the illness by 1884.
 Certainly by 1885 when he attempted to represent John Lee as defence in court, Templers illness had prevented him from presenting a reasonable case for John Lee.
-The symptoms that Templer suffered could well have brought on a form of a fit and could have bludgeoned Emma with the ferocity that almost severed her head.
+The symptoms that Templer suffered could well have brought on a form of a fit and could have bludgeoned Emma with the ferocity that almost severed her head (more about Templer here) (his last appearance in public here).

 On the night of the murder it is suggested that the cook, Elizabeth Harris, was ‘entertaining’.
 It has been suggested, indeed witness statements have claimed, that Emma Keyse had come down stairs due to a disturbance.
 It is probable that the perpetrators of the slight noise she heard were those who contributed to the vicious attack that was to end her life.